calnix/stakingPro/Documentation/ContractExplanations.md

 A vault is a collection of staked assets by users:

+- users create vaults for staking.
 - users stake into vaults.
--  users create vaults for staking.
+- users unstake from vaults.

 Each vault has a unique id, that is generated randomly.
 See `_generateVaultId()`.

+A vault can levy fees on the rewards it accrues.

+- creatorFee: levied to pay for the creation of the vault
+- nftStakingFee: levied to pay for the staking of NFTs
+- rpStakingFee: levied to pay for the staking of Realm Points

+The vault creator determines these fees on vault creation and is free to update them, at any point in time.

+The only condition is that the total fee factor cannot exceed `MAXIMUM_FEE_FACTOR`.

+- maximumFeeFactor determines how much of the rewards are taken as fees.
+- `(10_000 - maximumFeeFactor)` = amount of rewards given to Moca stakers.

 ## Accounts [user, vault]

+There are two types of accounts:

+1. User accounts
-### Vault Accounts
+2. Vault accounts

-- A vault has a separate account for each distribution.
+Since there could be multiple distributions, each with their own token rewards, there will be a unique vault account for each distribution.

-- Each vault account records the vault's accrued and claimed rewards for that specific distribution.
+- Vault account will record the vault's accrued and claimed rewards for that specific distribution.
+- Will track the total rewards earned by the vault before fees are deducted.

+Similarly, each user who stakes in a vault will have a user account per distribution that tracks:

+- Their share of the vault's rewards after fees
+- Their claimed rewards from that distribution
+- The index used to calculate their rewards, which helps determine unclaimed rewards

+This dual account system allows precise tracking of rewards at both the vault and individual user level across multiple reward distributions.

-### User Accounts
+### User accounts: pairwise combination of vault and distribution

-- A user has a separate account for each distribution, specific to a vault they have staked into.
-- Each user account records the user's accrued and claimed rewards for that specific vault and distribution.
+**Each user account records the user's accrued and claimed rewards for that specific vault and distribution.**

+Example:

+- 2 distributions: d0, d1
+- 2 vaults: vA, vB

+User 1 has staked into both vaults.
+User 1 has the following accounts:

+- vA_d0: User 1's account for vault vA and distribution d0
+- vA_d1: User 1's account for vault vA and distribution d1
+- vB_d0: User 1's account for vault vB and distribution d0
+- vB_d1: User 1's account for vault vB and distribution d1

+A user will have a unique user account for each pair-wise combination of vault and distribution.

+This is because each vault is a unique grouping of boosting effects, fees and therefore rewards accrued.
+Hence this approach.

-By this point, it should be clear that while for each distribution, a vault has a unique vaultAccount, a user has a unique userAccount for each vault.
+>By this point, it should be clear that while for each distribution, a vault has a unique vaultAccount, a user has a unique userAccount for each vault.
-Implying, that if a user has staked into multiple vaults, they will have multiple userAccounts, for the same distribution.
+>Implying, that if a user has staked into multiple vaults, they will have multiple userAccounts, for the same distribution.

 ## Process of updating each vaultAccount and userAccount for a specific vault & distribution